Dr. Zach P. Messitte is the 13th president of Ripon College and a professor in the Politics and Government Department.

-With support from members of the Alumni Board of Directors, Messitte was able to launch the Career Discovery Tour in 2013, a program committed to further expanding student-alumni career networking opportunities.
+With support from members of the Alumni Board of Directors, Messitte launched the Career Discovery Tour in 2013, a program committed to further expanding student-alumni career networking opportunities.
 Through this unique program, current students travel to vibrant cities during fall and spring breaks to network and gain first-hand knowledge of a variety of careers directly from Ripon alumni.
 The Council for Advancement and Support of Education (CASE) recognized this program with a Pride of Case Award for outstanding achievement in concept and execution.

 Prior to joining Ripon, he served as the dean of the College of International Studies at the University of Oklahoma where he also held the William J. Crowe Chair in Geopolitics.
 While at Oklahoma he hosted “World Views,” an award-winning program on National Public Radio from 2009-2012.

 From 2002 to 2007, he served as the Director of the Center for the Study of Democracy and a member of the political science faculty at St. Mary’s College of Maryland, the state’s honors liberal arts college.